htso/Coronavirus_Epidemic/README.md

 The rest is to fit this exponential function to the daily data.
 I use non-linear least squares in `R`.
 For coding details please consult `coronavirus.R`.

+### Update (2/2)
+Since the exponential model seems to overestimate the actual number of cases, an alternative is to fit a simple time trend linear model.
+See `coronavirus.R` for details.

 ---

 ### Results